jansvoboda11/psr-router/README.md

 The type can be omitted and it defaults to `any`.
 That means `"{name}"` is a shorthand for `"{name:any}"`.

-The library contains few built-in attribute types which can be overridden by providing custom `Context` to the `create` method of `Router` and `UriGenerator`.
+The library contains few built-in attribute types:

 | Type  | Pattern |
 |-------|---------|
 | `any` | `[^/]+` |
 | `num` | `\d+`   |

+The defaults can be overridden by providing custom `Context` to the `create` method of `Router` and `UriGenerator`.

 #### Optional part